Anisimov3D/3Dnucleus_data/README.md

 1) MACRO IV for cleaning and merging M and Q data (results in final_of_MQ)
 2) MACRO V for cleaning C data (results in final_of_C)

-DONE! now the final dataframe in the Rstudio environment be saved, or statistically analysied using the corresponding macros in "Rstudio_GRAPHS" folder.
+DONE! now the final dataframe in the Rstudio environment be saved, or statistically analysed using the corresponding macros in "Rstudio_GRAPHS" folder.

-__Examles of graphs produced by current workflow:__
+__Examples of graphs produced by current workflow:__

 Distribution of specific LLPS bodies (coilin+ bodies) within each nucleus by volume: